-F. Each student is required to have a working pencil placed on his or her stand in class and at all practices.
+F. Each student is required to have a working pencil placed on his or her stand.

 G. This organization may, from time to time as necessary, practice before school hours, after school hours or on the weekend in addition to the normal class time.
 The group at times will perform during non-school hours as well as during school time.
 These concerts and extra rehearsals are part of the requirements for this special ensemble that represents University School.
 Each student is expected to participate in all concerts and extra rehearsals.

 H. Students are responsible for arranging make up work and times with Dr. Borden.